top of page

 E.g. T-Rex, David Bowie, The Sweet.

-Soft rock was characterized by melodic songs with a polished sound that blended rock, pop and folk elements.
-It was successful with the general public, but it was often criticized for being too commercial.
+Soft rock was characterized by melodic songs with a polished sound that mixed rock, pop and folk.
+It was successful but criticized for being too commercial.

 E.g. Supertramp, Dire Straits.

-Heavy metal was characterized by powerful vocals, loud distorted guitars, long virtuosic solos and thundering drums.
-It evolved from hard rock with
+Heavy metal was characterized by powerful vocals, distorted guitars and loud drums.
+It evolved from hard rock with sinister and aggressive staging.

 E.g. Black Sabbath, Judas Priest.